szTheory/nagelfar-tcl-code-formatter/doc/README.txt

 REQUIREMENTS

-Nagelfar requires Tcl 8.4 or higher.
+Nagelfar requires Tcl 8.5 or higher.
-If you do not have 8.4, you can run Nagelfar as a Starkit using a 8.4 based Tclkit. http://wiki.tcl.tk/tclkit
+If you do not have 8.5, you can run Nagelfar as a Starkit using a 8.5 based Tclkit. http://wiki.tcl.tk/tclkit

 Generally it is good to run Nagelfar in a Tcl at least as new the script is targeted for.
-In particular, to check 8.5 code with {*} syntax, Nagelfar must be run with at least 8.5.

 USAGE